Will there be electricity blackouts this winter?

 Ireland uses gas to generate around 50% of our electricity so a shortage in gas would have an impact on the supply of electricity and increase the risk of blackouts.

-But what people need to remember is that the greatest threat of a blackout this winter isn't from a disruption in gas supply due to the war (besides, none of our gas comes from Russia).
+But the greatest threat of a blackout this winter isn't from a disruption in gas supply due to the war (besides, none of our gas comes from Russia - it mainly comes from the UK).

-As mentioned, we simply don't have enough generators.
+As mentioned, we simply don't have enough generators to meet demand.
 Even if we had all the gas in the world, we'd still have a heightened risk of blackouts.

 As former head of ESB International Don Moore has said: "I think it's important that people understand that we don't have one crisis, we actually have two.
 One crisis, the public are very familiar with and that's because very high gas prices are feeding into very, very high electricity prices, and that's directly as a result of the war in the Ukraine.
 But there is another crisis, which is entirely homegrown, and that is insufficient gas-fired generation on the system."